MicroEJ/docs/DeviceDeveloperGuide/uiSimulation.rst

 Use
 ===

-Launch a MicroUI application on the simulator to run the Front Panel.
+Launch a MicroUI application on the Simulator to run the Front Panel.

 ..
    | Copyright 2008-2020, MicroEJ Corp.
 Content in this space is free